 The perspective of the Statement of Net Position is of the School District as a whole.
-Table 1 provides a summary of the School District's net position for fiscal year 2022 as compared to net position for fiscal year 2021.
+Table 1 provides a summary of the School District's net position for fiscal year 2023 as compared to fiscal year 2022.

 Table 1 Net Position